ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 3. $\vec{v}_A$ is perpendicular to $\vec{v}_B$.
 This is known from Eq. $\eqref{perp}$, which used both conservation of energy and linear momentum.

-Given these facts, we can soh-cah-toa our way to the answer.
+Given these facts, I can soh-cah-toa my way to the answer.
 Expressed in terms of
-$\alpha$ and $v_0$, we get:
+$\alpha$ and $v_0$, I get:

 $$
 \vec{v}_A(t+\tau) = (v_0 \sin\alpha) \, \hat{v}_A